Machinery and Equipment

 - Max part dimensions: 500 x 280 x 345 mm

-Typical uses of 3D printing in machinery and equipment
+Typical 3D printing applications in machinery and equipment

 Housings and enclosures